At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 Preparation for vaccination and its cost

 1. Observe the dog's condition.
 Vaccination is given only to healthy animals.
-The puppy needs to monitor the condition of the stool and mucous membranes for a week before vaccination.
+The puppy needs to monitor the condition of its stool and mucous membranes for a week before vaccination.

 2. before each vaccination.

-3. Avoid walking with a puppy before vaccination, do not let them into the hallway, remove dirty shoes.
+3. Avoid walking with the puppy before vaccination, do not let them into the hallway, and remove dirty shoes.

 4. Provide proper and nutritious nutrition for your dog.